Josh Richards (racing driver)

-Joshua Richards (born March 22, 1988) is an American professional stock car racing driver from Shinnston, West Virginia.
-He currently competes full-time in the World of Outlaws Late Model Series, in the No. 1R Rocket Chassis for Boom Briggs Racing, where he has been a champion in 2009, 2010, 2013, and 2016.
+Joshua Richards (born March 22, 1988) is an American former professional stock car racing driver from Shinnston, West Virginia.
+He last competed full-time in the World of Outlaws Late Model Series, in the No. 1R Rocket Chassis for Boom Briggs Racing, where he had been a champion in 2009, 2010, 2013, and 2016.
 Richards was also a champion in the Lucas Oil Late Model Dirt Series in 2017.

-Richards has raced on asphalt.
+Richards has also raced on asphalt.
 He competed in the ARCA Racing Series, NASCAR K&N Pro Series East, NASCAR Camping World Truck Series and peaked with 14 starts in the 2012 NASCAR Nationwide Series.

 Racing career

 NASCAR and ARCA

 Richards raced in eight NASCAR Truck races in 2011 with a top finish of thirteenth at Talladega.
 In 2012, he raced in one Truck race and fourteen Nationwide races.
 His best Nationwide finish was a sixteenth-place finish at Daytona.
 He made a few dirt late model starts in 2012, and switch back to late models in 2013 after he had no stock car ride.